 cabin is easy to miss as you speed by.
 In the summer, the park is aflame with flowers of every color, but the cabin sits demurely between a few spruces and leafy bushes.

 (whose real name was Rufus - can you blame him for going by "Pap?") was one of the earliest men to settle in the Rapid City

 area.
 He built his cabin in 1876, a "cozy" fifteen square feet

 I don't know about you, but I have a closet bigger than that.
 We keep old shoes and a vacuum cleaner in there.
 Can you imagine eating, sleeping, and storing all your stuff in such a space?
 It was comfy enough for Pap Madison, though, who lived there for a couple years before moving to a farm in what is now the Rapid Valley

 I’ve been fascinated with this little cabin ever since I learned about it during “Pioneer Days” at my grade school.
 At the time, we were required to memorize the poem that sits on the doorstep of the cabin.
-Written by Richard B. Hughes, it reads:
+Written by Richard B. Hughes

 I was built in the olden, golden days

 My timbers were hewn by a pioneer,

 Our nation's centennial year;